SSProve/ssprove/README.md

 Note that we require here some disjointness of state hypotheses as these are not enforced by our package definitions and laws.

-The proof of security_based_on_prf relies on the following assumtpions:
-TODO we still did not prove rsamplerC and rsamplerC'

 The ElGamal example is developed in `theories/Crypt/examples/Elgamal.v` The security theorem is the following: